SAP-samples/partner-reference-application/Tutorials/01-BillOfMaterials.md

 - Partner Application Module

 ### Node Modules
-Some open source node modules offered by SAP are used to build the solution.
+Some open-source node modules offered by SAP are used to build the solution.

 Provided by SAP:
 - SAP Cloud Application Programming Model on Node.js